-A seaside neighborhood in the affluent city of Newport Beach, Corona del Mar is located on the foot of the San Joaquin Hills and fronting the Pacific Ocean.
+A seaside neighborhood in the affluent city of Newport Beach, Corona del Mar is located at the foot of the San Joaquin Hills and fronting the Pacific Ocean.

 Spanish for “Crown of the Sea”, Corona del Mar was once a tiny village reached from the peninsula by small boat or by a dirt road that crossed over the Irvine Ranch.
 Today, the area is known for its pristine beaches, Cliffside views, trendy restaurants and quaint village shops.